 According to a study by the National Association of State Auditors, Comptrollers and Treasurers, the U.S. lacks enough young workers to replace the ones who plan to retire.
 Scary, right?
 That makes the battle to find, and keep, the most qualified individuals more important than ever.
 Let’s take a look at what some of the most healthy brands in the country are doing to keep their talent pool fresh.

 According to Entrepreneur.com, Southwest Airlines has such a great reputation as an employer that the company once received 50,000 applications for only 500 open positions.
 Same goes for Google, who have reportedly taken in as many as 70,000 applications in one year, and they do this consistently.

 One of the biggest reasons for this was an attractive work environment.
 Companies with happy employees find more than their share of talent knocking on the door.
-A few principles that go a long way to keep employees raving about their jobs:
+A few principles a company can follow to keep employees raving about their jobs include:

 These principles work best from the top down.
 And Hewlett-Packard’s co-founder, David Packard, was a great example of this.
 He was known for setting high expectations for himself, and treating each employee as a valuable equal.
 That set the pace for the entire corporate culture, and made HP one of the top career choices among IT heavyweights.

 The single best way to change your company culture is through hiring.
 If you’re the one with a vision for the work environment you want to create, you'd better be a part of the hiring decisions.
 Many experts agree it’s just as important to hire for personality as it is to hire for skill.
 Personalities make the culture.